Chronic lung diseases

 The continuous irritation and swelling can damage the airways and cause a buildup of sticky mucus, making it difficult for air to move through the lungs.
 This leads to breathing difficulties that gradually get worse.

-The inflammation can also damage the cilia, which are the hair-like structures that help to keep the air passages free of germs and other irritants.
+The inflammation can also damage the cilia, which are the hair-like structures that help keep the air passages free of germs and other irritants.

 When the cilia don’t work properly, the airways often become a breeding ground for bacterial and viral infections.